 2011-12: Pope began his first BCHL season with Cowichan Valley before being obtained by the Westside Warriors in a December trade.
 He scored 2 goals with 5 assists in 24 games for the Capitals, one of the top teams in the Coastal Conference.
 Pope flourished in the second half seeing more ice-time with Westside.
 In 20 games for the Warriors he scored 6 goals with 12 assists and had 19 penalty minutes.
 Westside missed the BCHL playoffs; finishing sixth in the Interior Division.

-2012-13: Pope was the fourth-leading scorer for the Warriors despite missing 14 games due to injury and in December committed to playing college hockey at Nebraska-Omaha in 2014-15.
+2012-13: Pope was the fourth-leading scorer for the Warriors in his second BCHL season despite missing 14 games due to injury and in December committed to playing college hockey at Nebraska-Omaha in 2014-15.
 He scored 17 goals with 22 assists and had 20 penalty minutes in 42 games.
 The Warriors, who re-located from Langley in suburban Vancouver to West Kelowna, finished second behind Penticton in the Interior Division and lost to the Vees in the conference finals.
 Pope played in 7 of 10 playoff games and scored 4 goals with 1 assist.
-Ranked 104th amongst North American skaters in Central Scouting’s mid-term rankings, he was ranked 67th in the final rankings prior to the 2013 NHL Draft.
+Ranked 104th amongst North American skaters in Central Scouting’s mid-term rankings, he was ranked 67th in the final rankings and selected by Detroit in the fourth round (109th overall) in the 2013 NHL Draft.

-Possesses a quick, heavy shot that may already be NHL-caliber.
-Very intelligent offensively, as he understands how to find open areas of the ice.
-Plays a good two-way game but needs to gain muscle for it to be effective.
+Pope has a quick, heavy shot that may already be NHL-caliber.
+He is very intelligent offensively and understands how to find open areas of the ice.
+Pope plays a good two-way game but needs to gain muscle for it to be effective.